tino-brst/tabs/john-mayer/shadow-days.md

 ### Lyrics

 Did you know that you could be wrong
-And swear you're right
+And swear you're right?
-Some people been known to do it all their lives
+Some people been known to do it
+All their lives
-But you find yourself alone just like you found yourself before
+But you find yourself alone
+Just like you found yourself before
-Like I found myself in pieces on the hotel floor
+Like I found myself in pieces
+On the hotel floor

-Hard times have helped me see
+Hard times help me see

 I'm a good man with a good heart
 Had a tough time, got a rough start
 But I finally learned to let it go
-Now I'm right here and I'm right now
+Now I'm right here, and I'm right now

-And I'm open knowing somehow
+And I'm open, knowing somehow
 That my shadow days are over
 My shadow days are over now

-Well I ain't no troublemaker
+Well I'm no trouble maker
 And I never meant her harm
-But that doesn't mean I didn't make it hard to carry on
+But it doesn't mean I didn't make it
+Hard to carry on
-Well it sucks to be honest
+Well it sucks to be honest (honest)
 And it hurts to be real
-But it's nice to make some love that I can finally feel
+But it's nice to make some love
+That I can finally feel
-Hard times, let me be
+Hard times let me be

 I'm a good man with a good heart
 Had a tough time, got a rough start
 But I finally learned to let it go
-Now I'm right here and I'm right now
+Now I'm right here, and I'm right now
-And I'm open knowing somehow
+And I'm open, knowing somehow
 That my shadow days are over
 My shadow days are over now

 I'm a good man with a good heart
 Had a tough time, got a rough start
 But I finally learned to let it go
-Now I'm right here and I'm right now
+Now I'm right here, and I'm right now
-And I'm open knowing somehow
+And I'm open, knowing somehow
 That my shadow days are over
 My shadow days are over now